mohammedshatry/First-Game-/README.md

 # Describe any lines in the code
 side note: this function was written on the last day to replace three ones that were used before

-I have five function :
+I have five functions :
 1. function oneWinner() // eight options to be x
 2. function twoWinner() // eight options to be o
 3. function restart()